-Bacula Enterprise offers user’s the opportunity to mix and match user interfaces to the users preferences whether this be GUI (scenario 2), command line with bconsole, scripting, or API.
-This scenario demonstrates using bconsole, the Bacula command line administration tool, to perform a manual backup job.
+Bacula Enterprise offers users the opportunity to mix and match user interfaces to the users preferences whether this be GUI (scenario 1 and 2), command line with bconsole, scripting, or API.
+This scenario demonstrates using bconsole. bconsole is a Bacula command line administration tool that performs manual backup jobs.

 - The job will start and you will return to the bconsole prompt.
 You should see the new jobid indicated.
 Typing “messages” will show you the log information for the running job.